Checklist to Get You Started

 - You cannot perform your regular job responsibilities (or any alternative duties offered by your employer) due to the novel Coronavirus.

-- You tested positive for COVID-19 but it was not a result of travel to a country designated by the CDC with a level 2 or 3 travel health notice, or to a state on NYS's travel advisory list.
+- You tested positive for COVID-19 but it was not a result of travel to a country designated by the CDC with a level 2 or 3 travel health notice.
 Click here for more details.

 Check out this helpful infographic before you file your claim to make sure you’re eligible!